 What is bruising?

 Bruising is the mark on the skin caused by blood trapped under the surface.
-It happens when an injury crushes small blood vessels but does not break the skin.
+It happens when an injury ruptures small blood vessels.
 Those vessels break open and leak blood under the skin.

 Bruises are often painful and swollen.
 You can get skin, bone, and muscle bruises.
 Bone bruises are the most serious.
-It can take months for a bruise to fade, but most last about two weeks.
+It can take months for a bruise to fade.
+Most of them last about two weeks.